 Now let's come to the point: suppose a man and a woman both want to marry a woman.
 If we say that the woman is not allowed to marry the woman because she is a woman, what kind of discrimination is this?

 While some immediately see homophobic discrimination here, or discrimination on the basis of sexual orientation, that isn't the issue.
 The woman was not allowed to marry the woman because she was a woman.
-This is gender discrimination.
+This is sex based discrimination.

 We are happy to discriminate in this area on the basis of age, because there are fundamental differences between children and adults.
 The line is pretty blurred, of course, but the distinction is real, so most societies draw a (somewhat arbitrary) line of a specific age, and make that the law.
 This isn't the only way you might do it, but it's probably as good as any.

-When it comes to gender, there might occasionally be grey areas, such as hermaphrodites.
+When it comes to sex, there might occasionally be grey areas, such as intersex/DSD conditions.
 However, in the overwhelming majority of cases, it is very clear cut — much more so than for the case of childhood/adulthood.

 There are clearly grounds on which we think it is OK to discriminate when it comes to marriage, such as age.
 What is the uniting factor?